top of page

 How customer service teams are using AI today

-AI-assisted replies
+AI-assisted responses

 Automated ticket routing

-Sending requests to the right team
+Sending requests to the right teams automatically

 ⚠️ Where things start to break down